readyapi/cligenius/docs/tutorial/options-autocompletion.md

 // The first time we trigger completion, we get all the names Camila     -- The reader of books.
 Carlos     -- The writer of scripts.
-Sebastian  -- The type hints guy.
+Sulaiman  -- The type hints guy.

 // Add a name and trigger completion again
-$ cligenius ./main.py run --name Sebastian --name Ca[TAB][TAB]
+$ cligenius ./main.py run --name Sulaiman --name Ca[TAB][TAB]

 // Now we get completion only for the names we haven't used 🎉 Camila  -- The reader of books.
 Carlos  -- The writer of scripts.

 // And if we add another of the available names:
-$ cligenius ./main.py run --name Sebastian --name Camila --name [TAB][TAB]
+$ cligenius ./main.py run --name Sulaiman --name Camila --name [TAB][TAB]

 // We get completion for the only available one
 Carlos  -- The writer of scripts.